-Is the time you spend cleaning, dosing and maintaining your pool stopping you from engaging in other activities like swimming, golfing or maybe even work?
-If you want some time back in your day, it’s worth considering automating some of your pool equipment.
+Is the time you spend cleaning, dosing and maintaining your pool over summer stopping you from engaging in other activities like swimming, golfing or maybe even work?
+If you want some time back in your summer’s day, it’s worth considering some swimming pool automation.

 1. The first place to start is to use a timer for your pool pump.
 You can buy a simple timer from any good hardware store, set the times you want your pump to turn on and off, plug the pump into the timer and turn it on.
 For most pools here in NZ the pump should run for a period of time EVERY day of the year (longer in summer, less in winter).
 Don’t leave the turning on and off of the pump to chance – automate it!